craigcbrunner/covid_capitalist/readme.md

 This is the grid of the businesses that can be clicked, also shows the manager and a progress of the clicks.
 It is also updated through the Phaser GridTable and interacting with the GameStateManager.

+### GameStateManager

+Singleton used by multiple scenes to store and provide functions for accessing state, also handles auto saving and loading.
+Keeps track of how many businesses bought, managers bought, current money, and infections on businesses.

+### Covid Handler

+Simple class that spawns covid viruses that collide with buildings and infect them.

 ### businesses.json

 This is the datamodel I came up with for businesses, all businesses are loaded from this file: